 When tasks become automated, labour costs go down.
 This would mean that there is less need for actual people to accomplish certain jobs.
 For countries or industries suffering from insufficient manpower, this should be an advantage.

 However, I can’t say the same for places with high unemployment rates.
 Anyway, we can discuss the pros and cons of automating industry work some other time.
 For now, let’s get back to slitter rewinders.

 So machines help businesses cut down on manpower costs.
 In turn, product prices will also drop.
 Why?
 It’s basically because of two things:

 - Mass Production

-Businesses who want to earn the masses’ favor are likely to drop their market prices.
+Businesses who want to earn the masses’ favour are likely to drop their market prices.
 They’ll practically earn the same amount of profit per sale.
 However, lower prices would entice more people to buy.
 So by going low, they get high.
 Makes sense?